ftCommunity/tx-pi/README.md

 differs between V3 and V4.
 The required screws are M2.5 * 12mm
 countersunk.

-## Operating system setup
+# Software setup

-The entire installtion consists of three main steps:
+The entire installation consists of three main steps:

   1. Installing a standard raspbian operating system imade on an SD card
   2. Doing some minor manual preparations
   3. Run a script that will do all the tx-pi specific modifications

-### Step 1: Install Raspbian on SD card
+## Step 1: Install Raspbian on SD card

 Get am SD card image of [Raspbian Jessie Lite](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-07-05/)